 When breathing becomes difficult, CPR is an urgent necessity until medical help arrives.
 This is because the venom causes the central nervous system to discontinue breathing for death to ensue.

 No person needs to die when bitten by a mamba if rescue breathing can be administered.
 Make every effort to get the victim to a hospital as soon as possible.

 The Good News

-That is, unless you are stalking something, taking taking care to minimise the noise you make.
+That is unless you are stalking something, taking care to minimise the noise you make.

 It is possible that you can stumble upon an unsuspecting black mamba.
-The mamba will be surprised and feel threatened and be ready to strike.
+The mamba will be surprised, feel threatened, and be ready to strike.
 This is an extremely dangerous situation.

 Extreme caution must be taken when stalking during a hunt.
 When encountering a black mamba, forget the hunt and back away – noisily if you have to.
 While you are alive you can always hunt again some other time.